The Scottish Kilt: A cut above the rest.. and the knee!

 It was around this time that Highlanders reported the great kilt to be too “cumbrous and unwieldy” for their work and in battle, and so the equally distinct small kilt was developed, to be made of the lower half of the belted plaid with the pleats already sewn in.

 The tailored kilt was adopted by the Highland regiments of the British Army, and the military kilt and its formalised accessories passed into civilian usage during the early 19th century and have remained popular ever since.

 Particular tartan patterns are associated with individual clans and families, a tradition that can be traced back only one or two centuries.
-Prior to this, Highland tartans held regional associations rather than being a symbol of a particualr clan.
-The system of named tartans as it is known today began to be recorded by the weaving companies in the 19th century Victorian era.
+Prior to this, Highland tartans held regional associations rather than being a symbol of a particular clan.
+The system of named tartans as it is known today began to be recorded by the weaving companies in the 19th-century Victorian era.